dev-human/dev-human/source/_posts/2014-05-13-the-eternal-loop.md

 #### How I got inside

-Since the second time I got locked out, knowing that it would probably happen again, I left a "secret mechanism" to open the door from the outside.
+After the second time I got locked out, knowing that it would probably happen again, I left a "secret mechanism" to open the door from the outside.
 I have to slip my hand through the letter box opening, it's very tight and it hurts my wrists really bad, makes me look like either an idiot or a thief (or both), but it works.